-A total of 378 trained students from ASDC has been suitably placed with an average income minimum of Rs.9000pm adani ANNUAL REPORT 2017-18
+A total of 378 trained students from ASDC has been suitably placed with an average income minimum of Rs.9000pm

 ASDC has proven to be a major catalyst in igniting the fire of self-employment and entrepreneurship amongst women.
 A total of 138 women are now earning at home after getting trained at ASDC in various exclusive courses.